Genivia/ugrep/README.md

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
-Pattern `\n'  matches a  newline and multiple lines may be matched, unless one or more of the context options -A, -B, -C or -y is used, or option -v.
+Pattern `\n'  matches a  newline character.
+Multiple lines may be matched with patterns that match newlines, unless one or more of the context options -A, -B, -C or -y is used, or option -v.

     EXIT STATUS
            The ugrep utility exits with one of the following values: